TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 You can even use abstraction to have a base class for multiple stores...

 If you want to use a property in React, you need to decorate it with the `@observable` decorator.
 All the observables are mutable.
-I strict mode the observables are mutable only inside actions.
+If strict mode the observables are mutable only inside actions.
 If you take a risk of worse debugging processs, you can disable the strict mode and use setters to mutate the observables outsade the store.

+The `@computed` decorator enables us to access data from one or multiple observable properties, the computed values are recalculated if one of the observables used inside the computed property changes.

 Every callable action should be decorated with the `@action` decorator.

-The `@computed` decorator enables us to access data from one or multiple observable properties, the computed values are recalculated if one of the observables used inside the computed property changes.

 The `@action` decorator enables us to change data in the store, using this decorator is not necessary, but helpful in the debugging process.

 ## Make it possible to use Mobx with React